upros/acme-integrations/draft-ietf-acme-integrations.md

 ## id-kp-cmcRA

-Note that BRSKI mandates that the id-kp-cmcRA extended key usage bit is set in the Registrar (or EST RA) end entity certificate that the Registrar uses when signing voucher request messages sent to the MASA.
+BRSKI {{?RFC8995}} mandates that the id-kp-cmcRA extended key usage bit is set in the Registrar (or EST RA) end entity certificate that the Registrar uses when signing voucher request messages sent to the MASA.
 Public ACME servers may not be willing to issue end entity certificates that have the id-kp-cmcRA extended key usage bit set.
 In these scenarios, the EST RA may be used by the pledge to get issued certificates by a public ACME server, but the EST RA itself will need an end entity certificate that has been issued by a different CA (e.g. an operator deployed private CA) and that has the id-kp-cmcRA bit set.

 ## Error Handling